Added value: social dividend

 Iberdrola people

-Quality employment and an equal, diverse and inclusive work environment:
+Quality and future-oriented employment in an equal opportunities work environment:

 - Direct employment: over 42,000 people.